Navigate to a Topic

 The IYC Medicare Advantage Plan is a group insurance plan; most plans that are advertised on TV or in magazines are individual plans.
 Group insurance plans are purchased by an organization on behalf of a group.
 Individual plans are purchased by individuals for themselves or their family, either through an insurance company or a broker.

-The IYC Medicare Advantage plan covers the same uniform set of benefits as most of the other Medicare-coordinated plans ETF offers.
-However, UnitedHealthcare offers some specialized services such as optional in-home preventive visits and SilverSneakers, a gym membership program.
+The IYC Medicare Advantage plan is a Medicare Part C plan that covers the same uniform set of benefits as most of the other Medicare-coordinated plans ETF offers.
+However, UnitedHealthcare offers some specialized services such as optional in-home preventive visits and Renew Active, a gym membership program.

 The medical benefits are a lot like the other Medicare-coordinated benefits offered by the program, but with IYC Medicare Advantage, you can see any doctor nationwide who accepts Medicare and is willing to treat you and bill UnitedHealthcare.

-6. If my family is covered by two health plans, how will medical out-of-pocket limits (OOPLs) and deductible work?
+6. If my family is covered under a Medicare Some contract with two health plans, how will medical out-of-pocket limits (OOPLs) and deductible work?

 Prescription drug costs for Medicare and Non-Medicare members will add up to one family out-of-pocket limit.